renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## repositories

-If you define a `repositories` array in your global config then its elements can each be an object:
+Elements in the `repositories` array can be an object if you wish to define additional settings:

 ```js
 {